 The Isle of Man is a small and fiercely beautiful destination.
 Proud, independent locals boast of their Tynwald as the world’s oldest continually-sitting parliament.
 They mint their own currency, the Manx pound.
 And they host the TT Races, the world’s premier motorcycle road race.

 Angela provided invaluable navigation services throughout the trip, giving me turn-by-turn directions from her iPhone.
-By trial and error, we have learned that it is well worth the expense of purchasing an international phone plan for trips where we will be driving.
-The cost is only $10 per day through AT&T for the worldwide day pass.
-Much cheaper than the on-board navigation upgrade on most rental cars, and it helps with last-minute hotel reservations, walking directions back from the pub, and a ready answer to the frequent “That’s cool!
+By trial and error, we have learned that it is well worth the expense of purchasing mobile wifi access or an international phone plan for trips where we will be driving.
+Our preference is Skyroam global wifi, which offers unlimited data day passes for $9 USD and monthly subscriptions for $99 USD.
+(You can save 10% on your purchase of a Skyroam Solis with promo code WEMARRIEDADVENTURE.)
+For the very few countries where Skyroam doesn’t have service, we add international cell service to our phones.
+The cost is only $10 USD per day through AT&T for the worldwide day pass.
+Both options are much cheaper than the on-board navigation upgrade on most rental cars, and it helps with last-minute hotel reservations, walking directions back from the pub, and a ready answer to the frequent “That’s cool!
 What is that?!” queries that we have along the way.